-On a number of occasions we get asked questions about formulating cosmetics.
+On a number of occasions we get asked questions about formulating cosmetics and the best cosmetic preservatives.
 When there are enough questions on a theme we turn it into a blog post.
 So here you are, some common questions asked about natural preservatives answered.

 What are some examples of preservatives commonly found in “natural” products?

 The type of preservative that you normally find in cosmetic products include ingredients with the name “paraben” in them (e.g. methylparaben, propylparaben, or butylparaben), some type of formaldehyde donor molecule (DMDM Hydantoin, Imidazolidinyl Urea or Quaternium-15), or an organic molecule like Methylisothiazolinone.
 These are all very effective at stopping microbes from growing in your formula and protecting the consumer.
 Here is a list of the most common cosmetic preservatives.